Miro Alternatives

 How we picked

 Miro alternatives are scored by collaboration mode (live-edit-first, async-review-first, facilitator-led) and tool scope (full whiteboard vs pure mind-map vs design-team-bundled).
-Each pick targets one combination.
+Each pick targets one combination so the verdict-by-lane stays honest.

 Pricing is taken from each vendor's site on the review date.
-Per-editor vs per-user pricing models matter at organization scale; we noted the distinction where it changes the math.
+Per-editor vs per-user pricing models matter at organization scale; the Feature Matrix and Usage Cost Table model the math at 5, 25, and 100 editors so the cost flip is concrete.

 • Initial published version with 5 picks.